evtimo/canvas-oauth2-sync-test/README.md

 - Fetching data and setting `last_sync_at` for `account` done via JPA and annotation, for `courses` via JDBC query (for performance)
 - The consistency and equality of entities based on `id` field
 - If any data will be deleted from Canvas API, it will NOT be deleted from local database after next sync
-- Added @Audit aop annotation to log exceptions, method start, end execution time
+- Added @Audit aop annotation to log exceptions, method start, end, execution time

-How to check that `accounts` are fetching and storing really in parallel: there are added `Threas.sleep()` in `*StoreImpl` classes, and always the total execution time of `sync` method ~ 'time of accounts fetching + time of ONE courses batch fetching'
+How to check that `accounts` are fetching and storing really in parallel: there are added `Thread.sleep()` in `*StoreImpl` classes, and always the total execution time of `sync` method ~ 'time of accounts fetching + time of ONE courses batch fetching'